EinScott/bon/README.md

 ### Deserialization

 Any value passed into ``Deserialize`` will be set to the state defined in the bon string, with a few restrictions.
-Bon will allocate appropriate instances into empty references but [can not null used references](#nulling-references) unless specifically configured to do so.
+Bon will allocate appropriate instances into empty references but [can not null used references](#nulling-references).
 Ideally, references point to instances of the right type or are cleared beforehand.

 ```bf
 int i = ?;